-As a result of international demand for a rule setting minimum standards for a failure analysis process can be called “RCM” emerged in 1999, the SAE JA 1011 standard and in 2002 the SAE JA 1012 standard.
-These rules not intend to be a guide or manual procedures, but merely set out, as noted, criteria that should satisfy a methodology that can be called RCM.
+As a result of international demand for a set of minimum standards for a failure analysis process that can be called “RCM” a document was created in 1999 that set the standards and practices for the process.
+SAE JA 1011 standard which was later expanded upon in 2002 by the SAE JA 1012 standard have created a benchmark in RCM.
+These rules are not intend to be a guide or a manual of procedures, but merely set out, as noted, criteria that should satisfy a methodology that can be called RCM.
 Both standards are available at www.sae.org website.